ispeters/async_scope/asyncscope.md

 - all senders that refer to `res` are associated with `scope`; and
 - `scope` is destroyed (and therefore in the joined, unused, or unused-and-closed state) before `res` is destroyed.

-It is safe to destroy a scope in the unused or unusued-and-closed state because there can't be any work referring to the resources protected by the scope.
+It is safe to destroy a scope in the unused or unused-and-closed state because there can't be any work referring to the resources protected by the scope.

 A `simple_counting_scope` is uncopyable and immovable so its copy and move operators are explicitly deleted.